 Performance is the pulse acceptance rate, expressed as a percentage for the pulses transmitted each second.
-Each transducer transmits several pulses each second.
-To be accepted as a valid received pulse by the signal processing system, each pulse must arrive within a small-time window, be of enough strength, and match a unique waveform signature.
+Each transducer transmits a number of pulses each second.
+To be accepted as a valid received pulse by the signal processing system, each pulse must arrive within a small-time window, be of sufficient strength, and match a unique waveform signature.
 The percentage of accepted pulses is shown as an average value of all measuring paths, and for each individual path.